carpentries/instructor-training/_episodes/01-welcome.md

 > ## Today's Trainers
 >
 > To begin class, each Trainer should give a brief introduction of themselves.
+>
+> (For some guidelines on introducing yourself, see some content from
+> later in the workshop: [Workshop Introductions](http://carpentries.github.io/instructor-training/19-introductions/index.html))
 {: .discussion}

 Now we would like to get to know all of you.

-> ## Looking Backwards and Forwards
+> ## Reviewing Carpentries Experience and Goals
 >
 > Please answer the following two questions next to your name on the shared notes document:
+>
-> 1. If you have taken part in a Software, Data, or Library Carpentry workshop,
+> 1. Have you previously participated in a Software Carpentry, Data Carpentry,
-> how do your experiences compare to those of other people?
-> If you haven't,
+> or Library Carpentry Workshop.
+If so, how did you participate?
+If not, have you
-> what questions do you have that they might be able to answer?
+> learned about the Carpentries in another setting?
 > 1. Why are you taking this course?
 What goals do you have for today and tomorrow?
 >
 > If time permits, the trainer may have you discuss these answers in small groups
 > (in breakout rooms if online), or all together as a group.
 {: .challenge}

-Most of you are probably here because you have attended or helped at a Carpentries workshop.
-To make sure everyone has the same context, we'll give a brief overview of the Carpentries organization before starting the training.
+To make sure everyone has the
+same context, we'll give a brief overview of the Carpentries organization before starting the training.